 Although the Record trademark was registered in the early 1900s , the factory – established by Charles Hampton – did not start plane manufacturing until after the founder’s death in 1929 and first appeared in catalogues starting from 1931.
 As with so many other great manufacturers of the time the factory was based in Sheffield, England.

-The range of hand planes produced by Record were copies of existing Stanley “bailey” pattern planes and Mr Lynch points out that Record’s inaugural manufacturing date coincides with the expiry of some of Stanley’s patents, however he does not give details.
-I did a bit of digging and it seems that from the turn of the century Stanley conveniently stamped the grant date of their most important patents into the bed of their planes:
+The range of hand planes produced by Record were copies of existing Stanley “bailey” pattern planes and Record’s inaugural manufacturing date coincides with the expiry of some of Stanley’s patents, as was true of other competitors to Stanley.
+From the turn of the century Stanley conveniently stamped the grant date of their most important patents into the bed of their planes:

 The patent dates are MAR-25-02, AUG-19-02 and APR-19-10.
-Patents grant the patent owner a temporary monopoly – typically 20 years for US patents – and this site confirms that the 1902 patent references were no longer stamped on plane base after 1923 and the 1910 patent reference disappeared in 1931 (to be expected since the patents were no longer enforceable at this point).
+Patents grant the patent owner a temporary monopoly – typically 20 years for US patents.
+It is therefore to be expected that Stanley would have removed the patent references after the patents were no longer enforceable and his site confirms that the 1902 patent references were no longer stamped on plane base after 1923 and the 1910 patent reference disappeared in 1931.

 Based on these dates alone it is plausible that Record waited for the final patent to expire before entering the market with a view to exporting to the US or because of fears that Stanley might be seeking protection in the UK.